abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 * Metric Triggers - this contain threshold triggers and actions that apply to a metric property

 ## Modeling Options
 There are some areas of the Telemetry for which two ways of modeling an aspect of telemetry are possible and each option has benefits and disadvantages.
 In those cases, both models are presented in the telemetry model and described in this document.

-It is hoped that feedback from the industry would inform and influence the selection of a single model.
+Feedback from the industry is requested so a decision on which model to retain in the Redfish standard.

 The areas where modeling options exists:

 * Specifying re-occuring measurements
 * Specifying triggers